Murder of Michelle Busha

-Michelle Yvette Busha was a formerly unidentified murder victim discovered in Blue Earth, Minnesota in 1980.
+Michelle Yvette Busha was a formerly unidentified murder victim discovered in Blue Earth, Minnesota, in 1980.
 Her murder was solved in 1989, but she remained unidentified for years following the confession of Robert Leroy Nelson, who was a former Minnesota State Trooper.
 Busha's remains were identified in 2015 after a DNA profile was obtained following the exhumation of her remains.

+Busha was raised in a family of Jehovah's Witnesses and was homeschooled.
+She was reportedly kept in social isolation by her abusive parents in Bay City, Texas.
+After a brief period living as a teenage runaway in Colorado, she returned to her family, made friends, and gained employment at a local nursing home.
+Shortly after her 18th birthday, she joined a group of friends who were heading for Louisiana.
+She apparently continued her travel by visiting Mississippi and Indiana.